Jerry Brainum details the importance of supplementing with BCAAs and when to use them.

-Branch chain amino acids, otherwise known as BCAAs, are essential amino acids (EAAs).
+There are branch chain amino acids, otherwise known as BCAAs, then there are essential amino acids (EAAs).
 While both of these things can be beneficial supplements to take, there are some differences that separate BCAAs from EAAs.
 In total, there are 20 amino acids that make up protein.

 Of those 20 amino acids, only nine are considered essential amino acids, including histidine, isoleucine, lysine, leucine, methionine, phenylalanine, tryptophan, threonine, and valine.
 Of these nine essential amino acids, only three are branch chain amino acids being isoleucine, leucine, and valine.
 These three differ in chemical structure and their side chain branches out allowing for a difference in metabolic rate.

 These are commonly found in foods high in protein such as meat, poultry, and fish.
 What they do is stimulate protein synthesis in order to increase muscle growth.
 Leucine is a key ingredient for muscle protein synthesis and is a direct stimulant for mTOR.
 MTOR stimulation leads to massive muscle protein synthesis and hypertrophy.
 Simply put, this is what allows you to see those huge gains.
 During exercise, your body uses glycogen stores for energy resulting in a loss in fuel.
 The body then turns to alternative sources for an energy boost and turns to protein which leads to fatigue.